cylc/cylc-doc/src/tutorial/runtime/index.rst

 This section covers:

-* Associating tasks with scripts and executables.
+* Associating workflow tasks with executable applications (scripts and programs).
-* Providing executables with runtime configurations.
+* Providing executables with runtime configurations, within the workflow.
 * Running Cylc workflows.

 .. toctree::